causaest/onrbooks/rbooks-online-extras.md

 A book about everything that comes up during data analysis except for statistical modelling and inference.
 Topics inculde version control, data wrangling, function writing, graphics, package development, automation.
 Last commit to the repo https://github.com/rstudio-education/stat545 was in 2020.

+12. T32 Working with Data Training, by Jean-Paul Courneya and Amy Yarnell: https://bookdown.org/amy_yarnell/T32-book/

+A nice and short book about best practices for data management with R, reproducible reports, and a bit of Shiny.
+Last updated in 2021.

 ### Data Visualization and Graphics

 01. Interactive web-based data visualization with R, plotly, and shiny, by Carson Sievert: https://plotly-r.com/